mainmatter/mainmatter.com/_posts/2020-06-02-how-to-improve-the-accessibility-of-your-app.md

 by branding, but you can and should use this information to spark those discussions and promote change.

-If you're in the same situation, and fixing those errors is not something that can be done all at once, you can opt for muting validations and taking an incremental approach to making these improvements (similar to the upgrade path in Ember where you can mute deprecations and work on them step by step).
+If you're in the same situation and fixing those errors is not something that can be done all at once, you can opt for muting validations and taking an incremental approach to making these improvements (similar to the upgrade path in Ember where you can mute deprecations and work on them step by step).